DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture12.md

 - Consistent winners likely to have larger unrealized capital gains.
 - Stocks with similar past returns may differ in capital gains if achieved by occasional price jumps.

+> - negative serial correlation on short term - reversal

 > - The whole terms structures of past returns matters
+>   - Different time horizons
-> - GH model, explain the model from disposition effect
+> - GH model, explained from disposition effect
+>   - One of their focus was on unrealised capital gains
+>   - Consistency of winning/losing matters

 > - the ones with consistent winning trends is more likely to have momentum
+>   - The consistent winners have unrealised capital gains
 > - Experiment conducted
+> - separate out between winners (past winners) and losers

 ![alt text](assets\IMG111.PNG)